Are you looking to partner with an insurance FMO/IMO/GA?

 While most carriers offer online applications, sometimes you need to use paper due to a malfunction or you’re without internet access.

 Make sure the FMO/IMO/GA is able to not only handle you sending in new business, but can also scrub your application for any potential errors, and follow up with the carrier should you need proof of submission.

 How long have they been in business?

 While a start-up organization may look good on the surface with a nice website and big promises, the FMOs/IMOs/GAs who have been in the business a long time generally have the experience and knowledge to lead you in the right direction.

 Not to mention the higher contracts, and relationship with the carriers who give them leads to pass on to you!

-If you do decide to change direction and switch to another FMO, be sure you know the release process from your potential up-line.
+If you do decide to change direction and switch to another FMO/IMO/GA, be sure you know the release process from your potential up-line.

-You’ve got hundreds of options, but hopefully this guide helps you narrow it down to just one or two.
+You have many options, but hopefully, this guide helps you narrow it down to just one or two.

 Once you’ve narrowed it down, treat the decision like an interview.
-Make sure the FMO has the right carriers, contracts and support to meet your standards.
+Make sure the FMO/IMO/GA has the right carriers, contracts, and support to meet your standards.

-In the meantime you can reach out with any questions and I’d be happy to help you make a decision.
+In the meantime, you can reach out with any questions and we’d be happy to help!